-- 1. Choose Map > Layer Control to display the Layer Control dialog box. - 2.
-Make the Cosmetic Layer editable.
-Choose OK. - 3.
+- 1. Choose Map > Layer Control to display the Layer Control window. - 2.
+Click the Editable icon to make the Cosmetic Laver editable. - 3.
 Click the Text button in the Drawing toolbar. - Position the Text tool where you want the arrow or line to point and type the text you want as the call-out. - 5.
 Double-click the text with the Select tool.
 The Text Object Attribute dialog box displays. - 6.
 Choose Simple Line or Arrow Line.